LimeProgramming/defectio/docs/faq.rst

 If logging is enabled, this library will attempt to warn you that blocking is occurring with the message:
 ``Heartbeat blocked for more than N seconds.``
-See :ref:`logging_setup` for details on enabling logging.
+See :doc:`logging` for details on enabling logging.

 A common source of blocking for too long is something like :func:`time.sleep`.
 Don't do that.
 Use :func:`asyncio.sleep` instead.
 Similar to this example: ::